 - Create a noise-free, distraction-free home office in a separate room with a door that locks

-- Use a file cabinet or desk drawer with lock
+- Use a file cabinet or desk drawer with a lock

 - Use a cross-cut shredder

-- Make sure Internet Service Provider (ISP) offers these specific capabilities:: – Minimum 5 Mbps download without packet loss or delay – Minimum 2.5 Mbps upload without packet loss or delay DSL, Cable, or Fiber only -Anti-Virus Software, Anti-Spyware, & Firewall – current and regularly updated required
+- Make sure your Internet Service Provider (ISP) offers these specific capabilities: – Minimum 5 Mbps download without packet loss or delay – Minimum 2.5 Mbps upload without packet loss or delay DSL, Cable, or Fiber only -Anti-Virus Software, Anti-Spyware, & Firewall – current and regularly updated required

 Home Office Computer